 Loose has now finalised its draft NP and sought approval by Maidstone Borough Council.
 Approval of the draft will also be required by an independent examiner, who is currently reviewing the document.
 An initial set of questions were raised by the examiner in January 2019.
 A meeting was held on the 16 Jan 2019.
 Click here for the responses from that meeting.

-Once the plan has been approved, it will be the subject of a referendum by Loose voters.
+Now that the plan has been approved, it is the subject of a referendum by Loose voters.
 If the referendum is carried, the NP will become a statutory planning document to sit alongside the MBLP to form a planning framework.